 Can You Use a Smoker in the Winter?

-It’s no secret how weather conditions can affect your grilling process with regards to the overall timeframe and fuel consumption.
-Naturally grilling meats on a warm sunny day is much faster since the outdoor temperatures are high.
+It’s no secret weather conditions can affect your grilling process with regards to the overall timeframe and fuel consumption.
+Grilling meats on a warm sunny day is faster since the outdoor temperatures are high.
 Plus you don’t have to use much fuel.

 The dynamics play out a little differently if you’re grilling on a cold day.
-Smokers tend to use up more heat in winter than in summer because when it’s cold, the air temp drops.
+Smokers tend to use up more heat in winter than in summer because it’s cold and the air temp drops.

 - Again, you might want to avoid opening up the smoker’s lid now and again.
 As mentioned earlier, this will only further increase your cooking time.